starogre/Chess-with-Friends/dev/1-WSL-README.md

 ## Open Windows Terminal

-The drop down bar should now have Ubuntu listed, click on this This should start installing Ubuntu WSL
+The drop down bar should now have `Ubuntu` listed, click on this This should start installing Ubuntu WSL

-Change default terminal from powershell to Ubuntu by clicking arrow drop down on terminal --> 'Settings' --> 'Startup / Default Profile'
+Change default terminal from powershell to Ubuntu by clicking `Arrow Drop Down On Terminal` --> `Settings` --> `Startup / Default Profile`

-sudo apt update && sudo apt upgrade <-- good commands to run in Linux to keep you updated
+`sudo apt update && sudo apt upgrade` <-- good commands to run in Linux to keep you updated

 ## Ready to run 00-docker-install-ubuntu.sh